Jerry Koosman: The Miracle Mets

 In 1969 Koosman posted a 17–9 record with a 2.28 ERA and 180 strikeouts in another All-Star season.
 That year, he was a member of the Mets team that unexpectedly won the National League East title (both leagues had split into two divisions after expanding from ten teams to 12) after finishing last in five of their first seven seasons, as well as trailing the Chicago Cubs for much of the season, and by as many as 91/2 games.
 After Koosman lost to the Houston Astros to fall to 9–8, he won eight of his final nine decisions.

 In Game Two of the NLCS against the Atlanta Braves, Koosman was shelled for six runs in 42/3 innings (including a Hank Aaron three-run homer).
 The Mets won 11–6, however, then won the next game to complete the series sweep.

 Koosman was the pitching star of the 1969 World Series against the Baltimore Orioles.
 After Seaver was defeated in Game One, Koosman, leading 1–0, held the Orioles hitless until Paul Blair singled to lead off the bottom of the seventh inning, eventually scoring on Brooks Robinson's only hit in 19 Series' at-bats.
 The Mets regained the lead in the top of the ninth; Koosman got two outs in the bottom of the frame, then walked the next two batters.
 He was relieved by Ron Taylor, who induced Robinson to ground out to end the game.

 With the Series shifting from Memorial Stadium to Shea Stadium for the next three games, the Mets won Games Three and Four, and Koosman took the mound for Game Five.
 He fell behind 3–0 in the third inning after giving up home runs to his mound opponent, Dave McNally, and Frank Robinson.
 The Mets, however, cut into the Oriole lead on Donn Clendenon's two-run home run in the sixth, then tied the game in the seventh on a homer by Al Weis, who had hit only six career homers at that point—none of which had been in a home game.
 The Mets scored two runs in the eighth to take the lead, and after walking Frank Robinson to lead off the ninth, Koosman retired the next three hitters to end the game and complete the Mets’ improbable World Series win.

 Game ball for game 5

 After catching Davey Johnson's fly ball for the final out of the World Series, left fielder Cleon Jones gave the game ball to Koosman.
 That ball, as well as the game ball from Game 2, was stored in a safe in Koosman's residence.
 In the early 1990s, Koosman sold the ball from Game 5.
-The Game 5 ball's current whereabouts are unknown.
+The Game 5 ball's whereabouts are unknown.